JFE (OTCMKTS:JFEEF) Sets New 1-Year High at $14.00

-JFE Holdings, Inc. (OTCMKTS:JFEEF – Free Report)’s share price hit a new 52-week high during mid-day trading on Thursday .
-The company traded as high as $14.00 and last traded at $14.00, with a volume of 0 shares traded.
+Shares of JFE Holdings, Inc. (OTCMKTS:JFEEF – Free Report) hit a new 52-week high during mid-day trading on Wednesday .
+The stock traded as high as $14.00 and last traded at $14.00, with a volume of 0 shares trading hands.
 The stock had previously closed at $14.00.

 JFE Company Profile